triggerdotdev/trigger.dev/docker-setup.md

 In thc contributing guide of Trigger.dev, there's a section that requires you to start Docker.

-If you don't have Docker installed on yiur machine, you'll run into some complications (errors).
+If you don't have Docker installed on your machine, you'll run into some complications (errors).

 Below are the steps on how you can avoid that.